0M3GA-WXV3/Notes/README.md

 ### Args & Kwargs

-Args will have 1 * and will be a single variable
+Args will have 1 * and will be treated like a normal variable without *

 Kwargs will have 2 * and be formatted as a variable length argument